 - “Investigating Work-Related Deaths” – ABMDI Newsletter, January, 2007

-Warren resides on a farm outside Winlock, Washington.
-He is available for casework anywhere in the United States.
+Warren lives on a farm near Winlock, Washington.
+He is available for Medicolegal Death Investigation casework anywhere in the United States.